rokucommunity/rooibos/docs/index.md

 ### Code coverage recording is desctructive!

+#### WARNING - DO NOT run code coverage against your source folder!

 Recording coverage means modifying your sources! you should only run the coverage on a project path pointing to a build folder _not_ your source.

 These files should be cleaned and recopied _every time you run coverage_ or you will get compile errors/other undetermined behaviour.

 ### Recording coverage
 To record coverage, set the `sourceFilePattern` to a glob matching (including and excluding) the files that should be included in your coverage report, and set the `isRecordingCodeCoverage` flag to true.
+Be careful to not include your test specs!!

 An example, using a json config file is :

 ```
 {